techwritex/aws_docs_en/pages/stories/create-user.md

 summary: "This procedure describes how to create a user with necessary permissions."
 ---

-{% include important.html content="according to best practice, use the root user for [tasks it's required](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html); for other tasks create new IAM users and grant them least-privilege permissions to perform the tasks." %}
+{% include important.html content="According to best practice, use the root user for [tasks it's required](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html); for other tasks create new IAM users and grant them least-privilege permissions to perform the tasks." %}

 1. Sign in to the [AWS console](https://console.aws.amazon.com/).